scottwedge/LilFloSystem/README.md

 If you want to tinker with frame sizes and rates, take a look at the supported profiles by running `rs-enumerate-devices`.
-This is also a great way to check whether the device is actually recognized as being USB 3.0
+This is also a great way to check whether the device is actually recognized as being USB 3.0.
+If you find that it is shown as a USB 2 device, unplug the camera and plug it back in.
+There is a known issue with the stock cable.
+TODO: replace cable
+TODO: implement unplug replug in code: https://unix.stackexchange.com/questions/234581/disconnect-and-reconnect-usb-port-via-cli

+## Collecting Data
+### Simple video / depth data
+To just collect video and depth data you should test the camera as shwon above, create a data directory under home `mkdir ~/data` then run collect_camera_data with an appropriate trial name
+`roslaunch vision collect_camera_data.launch trial_name:=<name of your trial>` Your data files can then be accessed at `~/data`